Week 6: Letting Them Know

 Day 38: Helpers

 If you’ve been talking to your loved ones during this process (and we hope you have been), there may be some people who you’ve talked briefly with about certain parts of your plan.
-While that’s wonderful, sometimes these loved ones can be misinformed because they only have heard pieces of your plan.
+While that’s wonderful, sometimes these loved ones can be misinformed because they only have heard bits and pieces of your plan.

 To make sure they have a good idea of what you want, send a brief email to siblings, nieces, nephews, and close friends so they have a good idea of what you’re planning.
 They don’t need to know the ins and outs of everything (and you shouldn’t send sensitive information over email anyway), but they should know whether you would like cremation or burial, what kind of remembrance event you’d like, who to contact in an emergency, etc.